JarinHelliwell/MGRPJokers/_src/freelancers.md

                     <li>Magic: Can make various magic flowers bloom from her head.</li>
                </ul>
                <p>A plant-themed Magical Girl, Marika Fukuroi is a cheerful, irreverent Magical Girl who lives for battle, being so violent that she was actually kicked out of the Archfiend Cram School for being too aggressive.
 Though she greatly admires those stronger than her, she does not disrespect those who are weaker than her, and she is willing to use her power to aid others in any way she can.
 She is also far smarter than she comes across, being a high school science teacher in her civilian life.</p>
                <p>Marika’s magic allows her to grow flowers from her head that have different effects, depending on the type of flower.
 For example, she can create a sunflower that fires solar-powered lasers, or a cosmos with bladed petals.
-High versatile and dangerous, she is minorly held back by the fact that her flowers take time to grow, so she can’t swap powers on the fly, and she needs sunlight to make most plants grow.</p>
+Highly versatile and dangerous, she is minorly held back by the fact that her flowers take time to grow, so she can’t swap powers on the fly, and she needs sunlight to make most plants grow.</p>
                <div class="Spoiler">
                     <div class="Spoiler-top Marika">
                          <h3>Fate</h3>